Chairman's Message - Summer/Fall 2019

 This message will also outline our exploration and development plans for the Alaskan Genesis PGM and Base Metal Project.
 Additionally, we will review our plans for the exploration and development of our 8 Lithium and Rare Metals projects in Manitoba for 2019.
 All NAM’s Projects are 100% owned and controlled by the company, however the Lithium Projects are subject to an option-joint Venture agreement.

-Due to improved metal prices for PGMs, more specifically Palladium and Rhodium along with projected favourable supply and demand statistics in the base metals (Nickel, Copper, Cobalt) sector, management believes that investor’s sentiment is beginning to change.
-Investors with interest in both the common shares of Junior companies with advanced stage projects like River Valley and others who would purchase the physical metal themselves are beginning to take notice of these changing economic indicators.
+Due to improving metal prices for PGMs, more specifically Palladium and Rhodium along with projected favourable supply and demand statistics in precious and base metals (Gold, Nickel, Copper, Cobalt) sector, management believes that investor’s sentiment is beginning to change.
+Investors with interest in both the common shares of Junior companies with advanced stage projects like River Valley and others who would purchase the physical metal are beginning to take notice of these changing economic indicators.
 The long-term consensus for the palladium, rhodium, cobalt, copper, nickel and lithium markets continues to forecast a physical metal deficit.
 PGM demand is increasing with the cause of this attributed to significant supply risks from declining South African production combined with a growing demand picture.

 River Valley PGM Deposit, Sudbury, Ontario